 3. Eliminate borrowing of funds.

 Just as funds should not be withdrawn, they should not be borrowed.
-If people want to pay down credit cards, start a business, or upgrade their home, they should find the money elsewhere than their retirement savings.
+If people want to pay down credit cards, start a business, or upgrade their home, they should find the money elsewhere and not from their retirement savings.
 People shouldn’t live beyond their means at the expense of their retirement funds.

 4. Remove the money market option for those under age 58.